 Repair Network: All repairs are done through the independent dealers.
 To locate you nearest dealer use this link: Husqvarna Dealer Locator

-Parts Availability: All repairs are obtained through the independent dealers.
+Parts Availability: All repair and maintenance parts are obtained through the independent dealers.
 To locate you nearest dealer use this link: Husqvarna Dealer Locator

 Economy: Amerisun only offers economy snow blowers.

-Retail: Menards.
-I am not aware of any other retailers stocking this brand in the store.
+Retail: I am not aware of anyretailers stocking this brand in the store.
 The are widely available online.
 WATCH the shipping fees!

 Online: Powersmart is widely available online.
 Just about every website that sells lawn and garden equipment offers these snow blowers to order and have delivered to your home.
 WATCH the shipping fees!